Frequently asked questions

 EDIA prioritizes the use of curriculum, resources, and materials that align with our philosophy, values as a school and culturally relevant pedagogy.
 As a result, we carefully adapt the curriculum that we use to ensure that the instruction and the materials we provide meet the needs of our learners as we continue to develop our educational curriculum and resources through our publishing company called Everyday Ibaadah.

-Why does EDIA use the Core Knowledge Curriculum Series™ ?
+Why does EDIA use the Core Knowledge and Unbound Curriculum Series™ ?

-Students, teachers, administrators, and parents can all benefit from implementing a Core Knowledge program.
-Core Knowledge provides a coherent plan for learning that builds cumulatively from grade to grade.
+Students, teachers, administrators, and parents can all benefit from implementing a Core Knowledge and/or Unbound program.
+Both provide a coherent plan for learning that builds cumulatively from grade to grade.
 Although we currently only provide elementary school, the curriculum can help students build strong foundations of knowledge for success in high school and beyond.
 The curriculum creates a common focus that promotes teamwork and collaboration which is essential for helping students meet grade level standards, benchmarks and develop 21st century skills.

 How does EDIA's accreditation set it apart from other schools ?